noloader/cryptopp-autotools/README.md

     CXXFLAGS="-DNDEBUG -g2 -O3" ./configure <other options>

+Despite our efforts we have not been able to add the submodule to Crypto++ for seamless integration.
+If anyone knows how to add a submodule directly to the Crypto++ directory, then please provide the instructions.

 # ZIP Files

 If you are working from a Crypto++ release zip file, then you should download the same cryptopp-autotools release zip file.
 Both Crypto++ and this project use the same release tags, such as CRYPTOPP_8_0_0.